 For instance, you could use your laptop for both work and gaming.
 In this case, a gaming laptop will have an obvious advantage over a business laptop.

 So, if you use your work laptop for other purposes, like playing some games, a gaming laptop may be a better tool to invest in than a business laptop.

 Other applications that a gaming laptop might shine at include graphics and video editing, music production, 3-D modeling, running simulations, and mining cryptocurrency.

 Gaming laptops are premium products that will adequately meet the computing needs of most workers today.

 Those who work with multimedia or need to run simulations will find them particularly useful at work.

 That said, gaming laptops also cost significantly more than regular laptops.
 Many users will not need these additional capabilities and may not want to pay more.

 You could also look at similarly priced business laptops.

-These may offer many of the benefits of advanced processing power that gaming laptops offer without drawbacks such as added bulk and poorer battery performance.
+These may offer many benefits of advanced processing power that gaming laptops offer without drawbacks such as added bulk and poorer battery performance.